Keio University

 2024/02/19

-Photo: The 100th Waseda-Keio Rugby Games (November 23, 2023, Japan National Stadium)
+Photo: The 100th Waseda-Keio Rugby Games (November 23, 2023, National Stadium)

 At the time, there were about 60 members, and almost none had experience at Hanazono (the national high school tournament).
-The Juku, which included members starting rugby from university and was inferior in experience, physique, physical strength, and technique, was built up to a level equal to Waseda and Meiji through intense practice.
-The "conviction" that they would surpass them with mental strength was maintained by the coaching staff and alumni as the pride of the founding school.
+The Juku, which included members who started rugby in college and was inferior in experience, physique, physical strength, and technique, was built up to a level that could compete with Waseda and Meiji through intense practice.
+The "conviction" that they would surpass them with mental strength was maintained by the coaching staff and alumni as the pride of the root school of Japanese rugby.

-Waseda-Keio rivalry total record: 20 wins, 7 draws, 73 losses.
+Waseda-Keio rivalry: Total record of 20 wins, 7 draws, and 73 losses.

 *Affiliations and titles are as of the time this magazine was published.